-If a CD-R drive is installed on your PC it is quite easy to transfer the wave result files into an ordinary audio CD (most CD-R drives comes with the necessary software for this purpose).
-Most people have access to a CD audio player, so publishing results on an audio CD makes it easy to send demonstrations to clients etc. without worrying about whether they have a PC with a soundcard of a reasonable quality.
-Again when publishing examples, make sure that copyrights are not violated.
-You are free to publish examples, which are calculated using the anechoic examples supplied with ODEON (For the orchestra recordings the conditions as specified in the software license agreement § 8 must be observed, see p.
-1-7).
-Remember to tell the end-user to use headphones when listening to the samples.
+If publishing examples, make sure that copyrights are not violated.
+You are free to publish examples, which are calculated using the anechoic examples supplied with ODEON (For the orchestra recordings the conditions as specified in the software license agreement must be observed, see page 5).
+Remember to inform the end-user to use headphones when listening to the samples.